Buenos Aires

 To put Buenos Aires's size in perspective, its area of 203 km² is roughly the same size as Amsterdam.
 Meanwhile, Osaka at 225 km² is roughly the same size as Amsterdam.

-Japan's third-largest city and a culinary capital.
-Also known as "The Kitchen of Japan", Osaka has an area of 225 km² and is home to 2.8 million people.
+Also known as "Nation's Kitchen", Osaka has an area of 225 km² and is home to 2.8 million people.
 Its history stretches back to 645.
-Visitors come for Osaka Castle, Dotonbori district, Street food culture, and much more.
+Visitors come for Osaka Castle, Dotonbori district, Universal Studios Japan, and much more.
 Getting around is easy with the Osaka Metro.

 Looking beyond city limits, the Osaka metropolitan area covers 13,228 km², which is 2.8x larger than greater Buenos Aires at 4,758 km².
 The Osaka metro area is also more populous, with 19.3 million people compared to 15.2 million.